 Spanner Size Chart (Metric-Imperial Equivalents)

-For your convenience, we’ve compiled a simplified chart of which spanner to use for each size of bolt or nut.
+For your convenience, here is a simplified chart of which spanner you should use for what size of bolt or nut you need to turn, including a cross-reference table of common and alternative metric and imperial (UNC/UNF) values.

 Are spanners and wrenches the same?